 I find it too simplistic to think of Nabia as a river goddess.
-The variety of places where the known altars were discovered and Her link with celestial or sovereign gods suggests there’s more to it, though it doesn’t eliminate a profound connection to water.
-Etymology, the lunar crescent, the Idol Fountain and the text on the altar from Marecos, where She’s called a virgin and nymph, all of that points towards an aquatic nature.
-But it’s perhaps more useful to think of Nabia along the lines of the Lady of the Lake from Arthurian legend, who’s simultaneously a watery figure and grants sovereign power.
-In other words, a goddess who cannot be reduced to a mere productive function or the role of a giver of prosperity.
+The variety of places where the known altars were discovered and her link with celestial or sovereign gods suggests there’s more to it, though it doesn’t eliminate a profound connection to water.
+Etymology, the lunar crescent, the Idol Fountain and the text on the altar from Marecos, where she’s called a virgin and nymph, all of that points towards an aquatic nature.
+But it’s perhaps more useful to think of Nabia along the lines of the Lady of the Lake from Arthurian legend, who’s simultaneously a watery figure and a giver of sovereign power.
+In other words, a goddess who cannot be reduced to a mere productive function or a link with prosperity.

 As with Bandua and Quangeio, my work hypothesis for Nabia is an inclusive one where I see Her as a deity of the humid element in all its forms: the celestial, which includes rain, fog and mist; the terrestrial aspect and hence a goddess of rivers, lakes and lagoons; and in the chthonic sense, of underground springs and streams.
-Which makes Her a sovereign deity, able to be paired with mountain or sky gods, but also a keeper of water and the prosperity it enables and, at the same time, a guardian of doors to the underworld, be they river and lakes underground or on the surface.
-I wouldn’t say She’s identical to Nantosuelta, but they certainly have things in common.
+Which makes her a sovereign deity, able to be paired with mountain or sky gods, but also a keeper of water and the prosperity it enables.
+And at the same time, she’s also a guardian of doors to the underworld, be they rivers and lakes, underground or on the surface.
+I wouldn’t say she’s identical to Nantosuelta, but they certainly have things in common.
 And I wouldn’t say Tongus is the same as Sucellus either, if nothing else because the former appears to be more of a local god, though again there may be shared features.

 4. Ideas for a modern cult